AshwaniSwami/hack_project/replit.md

 - January 7, 2025: Created dedicated Scripts analytics tab to track script downloads by project and status
 - January 7, 2025: Enhanced analytics with script-specific tracking showing which project scripts are downloaded most
 - January 7, 2025: Added visual charts for script downloads by project and status distribution
+- January 7, 2025: Simplified script analytics to focus on project-based tracking as requested by user
+- January 7, 2025: Enhanced script analytics to clearly show which project each downloaded script belongs to
+- January 7, 2025: Redesigned Scripts tab with prominent project-based script download tracking and visual charts
 - January 6, 2025: Implemented advanced file storage system with folder organization, search, and enhanced metadata
 - January 6, 2025: Enhanced file management with versioning, tagging, access levels, and checksum validation
 - January 6, 2025: Fixed UUID validation error in script creation by using authenticated user ID